-During check-in, I just filled a couple of forms and gave my credit card for the deposit, then we decided to explore more of the resort, since check-in wasn’t until at 12nn; it was around 9am at that time.
-While waiting for your room to be available, they keep all your bags, so you won’t have to lug them around prior to having your room.
+During check-in, I just filled a couple of forms and gave my credit card for the deposit, then we decided to explore more of the resort, since check-in wasn’t until 12nn; it was around 9am when we arrived.
+While waiting for your room to be available, the staff keeps all your bags, so you won’t have to lug them around prior to having your room.
 They’ll deliver it right to your doorstep once your room is available.

 Free and Reliable Wi-Fi

 Not only does the Shangri-La offer free Wi-Fi throughout the whole resort, but it’s incredibly reliable as well.
-And what impressed us the most was the fact that there was only one network no matter where you are in the whole resort, so you won’t have to worry about reconnecting to another network.
+And what impressed us the most was the fact that there was only one network no matter where we were in the whole resort, so we didn’t have to worry about reconnecting to another network.

 When we finally got to check into our 63sqm Deluxe Room, I took it upon myself to explore what the room had to offer: